- Education and Science»

 Informal Learning- Some Fun EFL/ESL Activities

-nformal learning can happen when your class has some free time or some spare moments - say at the end of exam revision or before a lead in to a more serious topic.
+Informal learning can happen when your class has some free time or some spare moments - at the end of exam revision or before a lead-in to a more serious topic, for example.
 I've come up with some interesting ideas which you might like to experiment with.

 1. Quiz - there are many forms of quiz you can create, from straightforward general knowledge to Mastermind type affairs!
 Mix things up with questions on grammar, culture and current affairs.